Primary Flight 3 inch Digital Display

-Please review the AV-30 frequently asked questions prior to submitting a support ticket or placing a phone call.
+Please review the AV-30-E frequently asked questions prior to submitting a support ticket or placing a phone call.

 Yes and no. During the majority of flight conditions, they are equivalent.
 However, during conditions where the aircraft is moving through a mass of air that has a vertical component, the behavior is slightly different.